-Advanced-therapy medicinal products (ATMPs) are medicines for human use that are based on gene therapy, somatic-cell therapy or tissue engineering.
+Advanced therapy medicinal products (ATMPs) are medicines for human use that are based on genes or cells.
 They offer groundbreaking new opportunities for the treatment of disease and injury.

-- somatic-cell therapy medicines: these contain cells or tissues that have been manipulated to change their biological characteristics so that they can be used for a function that is different to its ofiginal essential function in the body.
+- somatic-cell therapy medicines: these contain cells or tissues that have been manipulated to change their biological characteristics or cells or tissues not intended to be used for the same essential functions in the body.
 They can be used to cure, diagnose or prevent diseases;

 - tissue-engineered medicines: these contain cells or tissues that have been modified so they can be used to repair, regenerate or replace human tissue;

-- combined advanced-therapy medicines: these contain one or more medical devices as an integral part of the medicine.
+- combined ATMPs: these contain one or more medical devices as an integral part of the medicine.
 An example of this is cells embedded in a biodegradable matrix or scaffold.

 Role of the European Medicines Agency

-All advanced-therapy medicines are authorised centrally via the European Medicines Agency.
+All advanced therapy medicines are authorised centrally via the European Medicines Agency (EMA).
 They benefit from a single evaluation and authorisation procedure.

-As in the case of all medicines, the Agency continues to monitor the safety and efficacy of advanced-therapy medicines after they are approved and marketed.
-The Agency also gives scientific support to companies to help them design pharmacovigilance and risk management systems used to monitor the safety of these medicines.
+As with all medicines, the Agency continues to monitor the safety and efficacy of advanced therapy medicines after they are approved and marketed.
+The Agency also gives scientific support to developers to help them design pharmacovigilance and risk management systems used to monitor the safety of these medicines.

 Committee for Advanced Therapies

-During the assessment procedure, the CAT prepares a draft opinion on the quality, safety and efficacy of the advanced-therapy medicine.
+During the assessment procedure, the CAT prepares a draft opinion on the quality, safety and efficacy of the advanced therapy medicine.
 It sends this to the Committee for Medicinal Products for Human Use (CHMP).
-Based on the CAT opinion, the CHMP adopts a recommendation on whether or not the European Commission should grant or refuse marketing authorisation of the medicinal product.
+Based on the CAT opinion, the CHMP adopts an opinion recommending or not the authorisation of the medicine by the European Commission.
 The European Commission makes its final decision on the basis of the CHMP opinion.

 The CAT also:

-- gives recommendation on certification of quality and non-clinical data for SMEs, following which the Agency issues a certificate;
+- evaluates applications for certification of quality and non-clinical data for SMEs, following which the Agency issues a certificate;

 - advises, at the request of the CHMP, on any medicinal product which may require, for the evaluation of its quality, safety or efficacy, expertise in ATMPs;